Why HTTPS alone won’t keep you safe on public Wi-Fi?

 - Trusted security.
 CASVPN has been tested and endorsed by countless casual users and tech experts alike.
 As almost any CASVPN review will tell you, our VPN is dependable and effective.

 - Support for up to 5 devices.
-With one account, you can secure all of your devices or share it with your family members.
+With one account, you can secure all of your devices or share them with your family members.

 - Easy setup.
 Simply download the app, set it up, pick a server and let CASVPN take care of the rest.
 Go ahead, try it now, and let us know how you like it.

-CASVPN is simple way to protect their Internet connection against these attacks.
-With a VPN service, you never have to use public Wi-Fi without a VPN again.
+CASVPN is a simple way to protect their Internet connection against these attacks.
+And if you use HTTPS and VPN especially CASVPN then you are surely going to be safe always.